Quantum Error Correction for Beginners: Some modern developments in quantum error correction

-Quantum subsystem codes~\cite{B06} are one of the newer and highly flexible techniques to implement quantum error correction.
+Quantum subsystem codes~\cite{KLP05,KLPL06,B06} are one of the newer and highly flexible techniques to implement quantum error correction.
 The traditional stabilizer codes that we have reviewed are more formally identified as subspace codes, where information is encoded in a relevant coding subspace of a larger multi-qubit system.
-In contrast, subsystem coding identifies multiple subspaces of the multi-qubit system as equivalent for storing quantum information.
+In contrast, subsystem coding identifies multiple subspaces of the multi-qubit system as equivalent.
 Specifically, multiple states are identified with the logical $\ket{0}_L$ and $\ket{1}_L$ states.
+Rather than review the subsystem codes in general, we will focus on a subset of these codes known as Bacon-Shor codes \cite{B06}.

-The primary benefit to utilizing subsystem codes is the general nature of their construction.
-Moving from smaller to larger error correcting codes is conceptually straightforward, error correction circuits are much simpler to construct when encoding information in multiple subsystems~\cite{AC07} and the generality of their construction introduces the ability to perform dynamical code switching in a fault-tolerant manner~\cite{SEDH07}.
-This final property gives subsystem coding significant flexibility as the strength of error correction within a quantum computer can be changed, fault-tolerantly, during operation of the device.
+The primary benefit to utilizing Bacon-Shor (BS) codes is the general nature of their construction.
+The description of arbitrarily large error correcting codes is conceptually straightforward, error correction circuits are much simpler to construct~\cite{AC07}, and the generality of their construction introduces the ability to perform dynamical code switching in a fault-tolerant manner~\cite{SEDH07}.
+This final property gives BS coding significant flexibility as the strength of error correction within a quantum computer can be changed fault-tolerantly during operation of the computer.